-- a.
+a.
 Single-Parent Families.
-Each individual in a single-parent family unit who is subject to participation in work program activities must participate in work activities at the applicable federal weekly standard plus no more than four hours.
-At least 20 hours a week must be spent in core work activities. - b.
+Each individual in a single-parent family unit who is subject to participation in work program activities must participate in work activities at the applicable federal weekly standard.
+At least 86 hours per month must be spent in core work activities.

+b.
 Two-Parent Families.
-Together, the parents must participate in core and non-core work activities at the applicable federal weekly standard plus no more than four hours, but not less than 20 or 30 hours a week in core work activities. - 2.
-Qualified Work Activities
+Together, the parents must participate in core and non-core work activities at the applicable federal weekly standard, but not less than 86 hours for one parent per month in core work activities.

+2. Qualified Work Activities